Connect Radio 97.2 & 107.4: History

 The station launched as KCBC on 6 April 1990 on 1530 kHz AM.
 The original daytime line-up consisted of Howard Rose at breakfast time, followed by Tony Harrison, Terry Doyle, Mark Jeeves and Andy Jackson.
 It originally broadcast a Golden Oldies format, playing hits from the 1950s, 1960s and 1970s, in addition to local news bulletins and sports coverage.
 In 1992, the station switched frequency to 1584 kHz.

 For a few years in the early 1990s, a few shows on KCBC were broadcast from a local school Brooke Weston City Technology College which housed a radio studio, allowing students the chance to try out working in a professional studio and even go on air.

 In 1996, KCBC was purchased by The Local Radio Company.
 The station transferred to FM in March 1998, broadcasting on 107.4 MHz in Kettering and Corby, with a sister station, Connect FM, in Wellingborough, on 97.2 MHz.
+During this time KCBC was broadcast from Telford Way Industrial Estate in Kettering, while Connect FM broadcast from a small studio on the top floor of Tresham College in Wellingborough.

 In August 1999, the station's new owners, Jersey-based Hub Trans Communications, merged KCBC and Connect FM, rebranding them as Connect 97.2 and 107.4, and co-locating both stations at Telford Way Industrial Estate in Kettering.
 The station changed hands again in May 2000, when it was bought by Forward Media.
 In 2007, Connect was granted permission by OFCOM to relocate to Peterborough at the headquarters of Lite FM, another station operated by Forward Media.
 In 2010 Connect FM moved back to Kettering after acquiring the old Tollers solicitors building in the Headlands.

 In 2009, Connect was acquired by Adventure Radio.
 The station drew its playlist from the late 1970s, 1980s, 1990s and 2000s, under the banner of Today's Best Mix For Northamptonshire and Peterborough and in 2011, Connect FM launched a "No Repeat Nine To Five" format that guaranteed listeners wouldn't hear the same song twice during the working day.
 It provided hourly local news bulletins between 6am and 7pm on weekdays, 7am and 1pm on Saturdays and 8am and 1pm on Sundays.

-In July 2016 the station owners Adventure Island signed a management contract with Communicorp which would see them offer extra support to both Connect FM and Heart Hertfordshire.
+In July 2016 the station owners Adventure Radio signed a management contract with Communicorp which would see them offer extra support to both Connect FM and Heart Hertfordshire.
 In 2019 Communicorp agreed to buy the services, with a view to replacing Connect FM with Smooth East Midlands.

 At the time of its closure in 2019, Connect FM's longest serving on-air voices were Carlo Fiorentino, who had been with the station since 1990 and Gregg Nunney who had remained on air since 1996.
 The station's presenters included Liz Jeeves, Tracie Young, Paul Lovett, Mikey Faulkner, Chris Brooks, Gregg & Phil, Murray J, Daniel Fox and Chance Litchfield.

 On 1 October 2019 Connect FM's FM transmissions were replaced with Smooth, whilst its DAB transmissions were replaced with a non-stop music only service, Radio Up.